Takatsuki City, Osaka Prefecture

 When the time came to procure an infrastructure for an updated file server, the decision was made to accept bids on a new system that would consolidate the servers and solve outstanding issues in earnest.
 “Especially after experiencing the Northern Osaka Earthquake in 2018 and the COVID-19 pandemic, with the goal of securing the business continuity for employees and issuing disaster certificate during an emergency, the city had a heightened sense of need for a business continuity plan for operational systems outside of a social security system.
 So we decided to accept bids for a system that emphasized scalability and disaster recovery, including construction of a business continuity plan site,” said Mae.

 Proposals from companies other than Nutanix primarily used 3-tier configurations, and from the perspective of business continuity there was a large difference between other vendors and Nutanix.
-Mae was initially weary of a virtualization infrastructure, but during his research he encountered Nutanix Enterprise Cloud OS, which triggered a change in his perspective.
-Mae, who had been a manufacturing engineer in his previous position explained, “Honestly, we were skeptical at first, having heard that its operations were extremely simple.
+Mae was initially weary of a virtualization infrastructure, but during his research he encountered Nutanix Enterprise Cloud OS, ©2020 Nutanix, Inc. All Rights Reserved 09/18 which triggered a change in his perspective.
+Mae, who had been a manufacturing engineer in his previous position, explained, “Honestly, we were skeptical at first, having heard that its operations were extremely simple.
 But as we dug deeper into the technology, it actually made sense, and we realized that it was valid.”
 For verification purposes, Nutanix was deployed in a minimal configuration on a test basis as an infrastructure for groupware.
 The results exceeded expectations in actual operation.
 “The groupware system had been continuously used by over 2,000 people, so our configurations had been designed to address delays, but we still had encountered situations that the system slowed down.
 But on the Nutanix infrastructure that we deployed for testing, the system ran faster than expected, and we were convinced that this product was reliable.”

 “With Nutanix, we were able to give high marks for business continuity, which was something important to us.
 For example, recovery from file server service can be accomplished with Nutanix in just a few minutes.
 As for operation, with a 3-tier architecture you are forced to think about storage, and previously we were not able to resolve the issues we had encountered in operation.
 Complexity in configuration leads to complexity in operation, which will lead to increase in system engineering and maintenance costs.
 But with the simplicity of Nutanix, we felt we could solve these operational issues,” said Mae, speaking of his decision to deploy a file server environment running on a Nutanix powered virtualization infrastructure.

 Takatsuki City deployed Nutanix AHV as the hypervisor for its file server infrastructure, setting up an identical environment as the main site for its disaster recovery site, and performing replication has helped create an environment that enhances business continuity.
-Nutanix Prism Pro is being newly used as the administration tool that enables advanced analysis and profound insight through machine learning, and intends to have the virtualization infrastructure play a key role in future deployment plans.
+Nutanix Prism Pro is being newly used as the administrative tool that enables advanced analysis and profound insight through machine learning, and intends to have the virtualization infrastructure play a key role in future deployment plans.

 Since deploying Nutanix, there has not been a major problem.
-“Nutanix AHV is operating stably, and while we are monitoring the system, there has been decrease not only in time spent on operations but also in emotional burden has been a big benefit,” said Makoto Tsujino, Senior Staff of the Information Strategy Office who oversees operation.
+“Nutanix AHV is operating stably, and while we are monitoring the system, there has been decrease not only in time spent on operations but also in emotional burden, which has been a big benefit,” said Makoto Tsujino, Senior Staff of the Information Strategy Office who oversees operation.

 “We feel the speed that takes in groupware log searches has exceeded our expectations.
 In the previous environment, results could take tens of minutes, and there were even times when searches would time out.
 But since migrating to Nutanix, log searches have been smooth, with results being returned in only tens of seconds.
 It has become extremely simple to operate,” said Tsujino.